 There is no specific deadline for making a notification in Turkey.
 There is however a mandatory waiting period: a notifiable transaction is invalid unless the Competition Authority approves it.

-The Turkish Competition Authority amended the legislation relating to the Turkish merger control regime through the Communiqué No. 2022/2 on the Amendment of Communiqué No. 2010/4 ("Amendment Communiqué"), which has been published on the Official Gazette on March 4, 2022.
-The Amendment Communiqué entered into force two months after its promulgation on the Official Gazette, falling upon May 4, 2022.
-The Amendment Communiqué introduced new turnover thresholds for concentrations calling for approval from the Competition Board, which superseded the old turnover thresholds and also introduced a new merger control regime for undertakings active in certain markets/sectors.
+The Communiqué No. 2010/4 provides turnover thresholds for concentrations calling for approval from the Competition Board, which superseded the old turnover thresholds and a merger control regime for undertakings active in certain markets/sectors.